sidersar/GAMI_IntercoderReliabilityReconciliation/README.md

 Coder Reliability Check and Intercoder Reconciliation

-Rationale for Reliability Check
+1  Rationale for Reliability Check

 Over 100 coders contributed to the GAMI project.
 They coded almost 3000 articles.

 To enable cross-article comparisons, it is important to make sure coders are following the coding guidelines and answering all
 (or almost all) questions for each article.
 The quality control (also called a reliability check) examines the responses given by each coder and identifies coders who do not provide complete codes (answer all questions).

-Completeness

 Coder responses to 16 questions are examined.
 These questions are considered important for the analysis, are not dependent on any other questions, and are relatively straightforward (e.g., TRUE/FALSE, name a continent).
 Coders who left more than 10% of these